HTTP-RPC/Kilo/README.md

 The `TemplateEncoder` class is responsible for merging a template document with a data dictionary.
 Although it is used internally by HTTP-RPC to transform annotated method results, it can also be used by application code to perform arbitrary transformations.
 See the Javadoc for more information.

 #### Variable Markers
 Variable markers inject a variable from the data dictionary into the output.
 They can be used to refer to any simple dictionary value (i.e. number, boolean, or character sequence).
+Nested values can be referred to using dot-separated path notation; e.g. "name.first".
 Missing (i.e. `null`) values are replaced with the empty string in the generated output.
-Nested variables can be referred to using dot-separated path notation; e.g. "name.first".

 ##### Resource References
 Variable names beginning with the `@` character represent "resource references".
 Resources allow static template content to be localized.
 At execution time, the template processor looks for a resource bundle with the same base name as the service type, using the locale specified by the current HTTP request.
 If the bundle exists, it is used to provide a localized string value for the variable.